 The Best Ways to Treat PTSD & C-PTSD

 If you or someone you know falls victim to PTSD, treatment is imperative – and the sooner, the better.
 Symptoms may occur immediately after a traumatic experience or even months or years later.

 One type of treatment doesn’t fit all for those who suffer from PTSD, but there are various ways to get through the disorder and get rid of the symptoms that plague and disrupt your life.
 These include:

-- Traditional "Talk Therapy" - Talking it through for PTSD patients is sometimes the best way to treat the disorder.
+Talking it through for PTSD and C-PTSD-affected people is sometimes the best way to treat the disorder.
 Counselors and psychotherapists that are specially trained in PTSD treatment can usually help the person find closure for the traumatic incident that has caused such a lifestyle change.

-- Cognitive Therapy - This type of therapy helps a PTSD patient realize that events that took place weren’t his fault and helps alleviate feelings of guilt.
-A therapist listens to the PTSD patient describe the traumatic event(s) in detail and then helps the person understand the incident and why it happened.
+This type of therapy helps a PTSD or C-PTSD affected person to realize that events that took place weren’t his fault and helps alleviate feelings of guilt.
+A therapist listens to them describe the traumatic event(s) in detail and then helps the person understand the incident and why it happened.

-- Coaching - When the person suffering from PTSD is otherwise mentally stable, a good life coach can help them discover the answers they seek and learn new coping techniques for dealing with the issues that come along with it.
+When the person suffering from C-PTSD is otherwise mentally stable, a good narcissistic abuse recovery coach can help them discover the answers they seek and learn new coping techniques for dealing with the issues that come along with it.
 This can work together with or independently from traditional therapies.

 Change Your Mind to Change Your Life: Reprogramming Your Brain